danielfm/archlinux-workstation/README.md

 #### Local Auth With YubiKey + PAM

-This setup supports configuring local auth with U2F keys (such as YubiKeys).
+This setup allows you to configure PAM to enhance the local security and convenience via the use of U2F keys, such as YubiKeys:

+- Requiring a U2F key to system login (2FA)
+- Allowing U2F key to authenticate `sudo` commands instead of typing a password

-Run `pam2fcfg` and press the blinking button on each key in order to output a string in the following format:
+To proceed with this configuration, run `pam2fcfg` and press the blinking button on each key in order to output a string in the following format:

 ```sh
 # Run this command and press the blinking key, if asked: